bazel-contrib/supply-chain/docs/metadata/README.md

 ### Registering PURL Types

 Modules can register or override PURL type handling with the `purl_types` module extension.
+Built-in PURL types are registered through the same extension path, and dependency registrations are applied before root module registrations so the root module can override a type supplied by a dependency or a built-in type.
 A registered target must provide `PurlTypeInfo`, which carries the validation and normalization functions for that type.

 ```starlark